 notice explains the reason(s) for the formal determination and advises the claimant

-of his or her right to reconsideration.
-Therefore, from the claimant's perspective,
+of their right to reconsideration.
+Therefore, from the claimant's perspective, it

-If the claimant submits a WD request, inform him or her that a disallowance decision
+If the claimant submits a WD request, inform them that a disallowance decision has

-has no future disadvantages and provides appeals rights.
-If the claimant insist on
+no future disadvantages and provides appeals rights.
+If the claimant insist on withdrawing

-obtain a signed statement stating that he or she understands:
+obtain a signed statement stating that they understand:

-The disallowance decision preserves his or her appeal rights, as a WD does not.
+The disallowance decision preserves their appeal rights, as a WD does not.